truenas/middleware/docs/userguide/freenas_storage.rst

 ~~~~~~~~~~~~~

 If you click :menuselection:`Storage --> Volumes --> Import Volume`, you can configure FreeNAS® to use an
-**existing** software UFS or ZFS volume.
+**existing** ZFS pool.
 This action is typically performed when an existing FreeNAS® system is re-installed.
-Since the operating system is
+Since the operating system is separate from the
-separate from the storage disks, a new installation does not affect the data on the disks.
-However, the new operating system needs to be configured to use the
+storage disks, a new installation does not affect the data on the disks.
+However, the new operating system needs to be configured to use the existing volume.
-existing volume.

-The following types of volumes can be imported: UFS GEOM stripes (RAID0), UFS GEOM mirrors (RAID1), UFS GEOM RAID3, and ZFS pools.
-UFS RAID5 is not supported
-as it is an unmaintained summer of code project which was never integrated into FreeBSD.

-Beginning with version 8.3.1, the import of existing GELI-encrypted ZFS pools is also supported.
-However, the pool must be decrypted before it can be
-imported.

 Figure 8.1g shows the initial pop-up window that appears when you select to import a volume.